 Brooke Matson is a poet and educator.
 She attended Gonzaga University where she received her B.A. in English and her M.A. in Educational Leadership.
 The Moons, her first full-length collection of poetry, was published by Blue Begonia Press in 2012.
-Her poetry has also been published in Weathered Pages, (Blue Begonia Press, 2005), Floating Bridge Review (2014), and various issues of RiverLit, for which she is currently the 2014 Poet in Residence.
+Her poetry has also been published in Floating Bridge Review (2014), several anthologies, and various issues of RiverLit, for which she is currently the 2014 Poet in Residence.

-Being passionate about human rights and a National Board Certified Teacher, Matson has designed and presented workshops to K-12 teachers in Washington and Idaho on the integration of human rights concepts into the classroom/curriculum; she has collaborated with organizations such as the Human Rights Education Institute, Mead School District, and to make these workshops available.
+Being passionate about human rights and a National Board Certified Teacher, Matson has designed and presented workshops to K-12 teachers in Washington and Idaho on the integration of human rights concepts into the classroom/curriculum; she has collaborated with organizations such as the Human Rights Education Institute, Mead School District, and Rick Giampietri/Whitworth University to make these workshops available.

 The Moons | full length poetry collection; Blue Begonia Press, May 2012

 Lilac City Fairy Tales | featured poet; Cup of Stars Press, September 2014

 Floating Bridge Review No. 7 | featured poet; Floating Bridge Press, 2014

 Light Write | featured poet; Greater Yakima Valley Writers/Blue Begonia Press, June 2014